Quick Answer

 | Duration | 3-3.5 hours | 60-90 minutes |

 Rajaji National Park spans 820 sq km across Haridwar, Dehradun, and Pauri Garhwal districts.
-Four main safari zones serve visitors, each with a distinct character:
+Five zones serve visitors, each with a distinct character:

 Chilla Zone

-The park's most visited zone, located near Haridwar.
-Dense sal forest along the Ganges river corridor.
-Highest probability of elephant and tiger sightings.
-Now also the only zone offering elephant safaris in 2026.
-Book early - slots fill fastest here.
+The park's most visited zone, near Haridwar.
+Dense sal forest along the Ganges river corridor, and currently the only zone offering the elephant jungle safari.
+Book early - both jeep and elephant slots fill fastest here.

 Explore Chilla Zone →Motichur Zone

 Located near Rishikesh, making it the most convenient zone for visitors coming from the yoga capital.
-Known for its open grassland patches where nilgai and spotted deer are frequently seen in herds.
+Open grassland patches where nilgai and spotted deer are frequently seen in herds.
 Good leopard territory.

 Explore Motichur Zone →Jhilmil Jheel

 Uttarakhand's only conservation reserve - a wetland sanctuary within Rajaji that stays open until June 30, even after the main park closes.
-Home to the endangered Swamp Deer (Barasingha) and a paradise for birdwatchers.
-The Pallas's Fish Eagle is a rare sighting here.
+Home to the endangered Swamp Deer (Barasingha) and a strong pick for birdwatchers.

 Bird Watching at Jhilmil →Mohand Zone

-The most rugged of the four zones, situated near Dehradun with a hillier terrain.
-Less crowded than Chilla, which means undisturbed jungle and a raw forest experience.
-Recommended for repeat visitors who want to explore beyond the mainstream zones.
+The most rugged of the zones, near Dehradun, with hillier terrain.
+Less crowded than Chilla, offering a quieter forest experience - a good pick for repeat visitors.

-That said, evening safaris (3:00 PM – 6:30 PM in peak season) have their own advantage - the golden light makes for exceptional wildlife photography, and elephants are particularly active near water in late afternoon.
-The best strategy for a two-day visit: morning Chilla on Day 1, evening Motichur on Day 2.
+Evening safaris have their own advantage - softer light for photography, and elephants often active near water sources in the late afternoon.
+A common strategy for a two-day visit: morning safari at Chilla on Day 1 (including the elephant safari if slots are available), evening safari at Motichur on Day 2.

 Booking Advice for 2026

-How to Book Your Safari Online (Step by Step)
+How to Book Your Elephant or Jeep Safari (Step by Step)

-- Decide which zone - Chilla (elephants + tigers), Motichur (Rishikesh visitors), Jhilmil (birds), or Mohand (rugged terrain).
+- Decide which zone - Chilla (elephant safari + strong tiger/elephant odds), Motichur (Rishikesh visitors), Jhilmil (birds), or Mohand (quieter, rugged terrain).

-- Choose your safari type: private jeep, shared jeep (canter), or elephant (Chilla only).
+- Choose your safari type: private jeep, shared jeep (canter), or elephant safari (Chilla only, subject to availability).

 - Select your slot: morning or evening.